Eastern Air Lines Flight 66: Investigation and results

-The accident was investigated by the National Transportation Safety Board (NTSB).
-As the investigation progressed, it was found that 10 minutes before Flight 66's crash, a Flying Tiger Line Douglas DC-8 cargo jet landing on Runway 22L reported tremendous wind shear on the ground.
-The pilot warned the tower of the wind shear conditions, but other aircraft continued to land.
-After the DC-8, an Eastern Air Lines Lockheed L-1011 landing on the same runway nearly crashed.
-Two more aircraft landed before Flight 66.
-According to the conversation recorded by the cockpit voice recorder, the captain of Flight 66 was aware of reports of severe wind shear on the final approach path (which he confirmed by radio to the final-vector controller), but decided to continue nonetheless.
+The accident was investigated by the National Transportation Safety Board (NTSB), which revealed that minutes before Flight 66's crash, a Flying Tiger Line Douglas DC-8 cargo jet landing on Runway 22L reported tremendous wind shear on the ground.
+The pilot warned the tower of the wind-shear conditions, but other aircraft continued to land.
+After the DC-8 landed, an Eastern Air Lines Lockheed L-1011 landing on the same runway nearly crashed.
+Two more aircraft landed before Flight 66 attempted its landing.
+According to the conversation recorded by the cockpit voice recorder, the captain of Flight 66 was aware of reports of severe wind shear on the final-approach path (which he confirmed by radio to the final-vector controller), but decided to continue nonetheless.

 The NTSB published its final report on March 12, 1976, determining the following probable cause of the accident:

 The National Transportation Safety Board determines that the probable cause of this accident was the aircraft's encounter with adverse winds associated with a very strong thunderstorm located astride the ILS localizer course, which resulted in high descent rate into the non-frangible approach light towers.
 The flight crew's delayed recognition and correction of the high descent rate were probably associated with their reliance upon visual cues rather than on flight instrument reference.
 However, the adverse winds might have been too severe for a successful approach and landing even had they relied upon and responded rapidly to the indications of the flight instruments.

-The NTSB also concluded that failure of either air traffic controllers or the flight crew to abort the landing, given the severe weather conditions, also contributed to the crash:
+The NTSB also concluded that failure of either air traffic controllers or the flight crew to abort the landing, given the severe weather conditions, also contributed to the accident:

 Contributing to the accident was the continued use of runway 22L when it should have become evident to both air traffic control personnel and the flight crew that a severe weather hazard existed along the approach path.